-At least 97 injured in Egypt as train derails
+At least 11 killed in Egypt as train derails

-Cairo, Egypt (CNN)At least 97 people were injured when a train went off the tracks near the city of Toukh, north of Cairo on Sunday, according to Egypt's Ministry of Health.
+Cairo, Egypt (CNN)At least 11 people were killed and 98 injured when a train went off the tracks near the city of Toukh, north of Cairo on Sunday, according to Egypt's Ministry of Health.

-More than 50 ambulances were dispatched by the Ministry of Health to rescue the injured from the train crash.
+More than 50 ambulances were dispatched by the Ministry of Health to rescue the injured from the crash.

-The Egyptian Railways Authority said it was still investigating the cause of the train accident that was heading from Cairo to Mansoura on Sunday.
+The Egyptian Railways Authority said it was still investigating why the train, which was heading from Cairo to Mansoura, derailed.

 "During the passage of train No. 949/3209 heading from Cairo to Mansoura, at 13:54, 4 cars derailed near Sandanhour station (near Toukh)," the Egyptian Railway authority said in a statement.

-Most of the injuries were minor and moderate with only a few critical cases, health ministry spokesman Khaled Megahed told a local TV station.
+Most of the injuries were minor or moderate, with only a few critical cases, Khaled Megahed, a health ministry spokesman, told a local TV station.

-Video posted on social media showed victims and injured scattered on the railway line, next to the overturned train cars, and the sounds of distress.
-Train movement stopped in the East Delta.
+Video posted on social media showed the victims and the injured passengers scattered along the railway line, next to the overturned train cars.
+Sounds of distress could also be heard.

 This is the third major train accident to occur in Egypt in less than a month.
 At least 32 people were killed and 165 injured last month after two trains collided in the Tahta district of the Upper Egypt governorate of Sohag.